Contents

 Once you have the Speeduino connected via serial you will need to connect a display to the device.
 Follow the instructions for your display to connect it to your Raspberry Pi.
 This may include editing the config.txt file on the SD card to add a custom HDMI setting using settings such as hdmi_cvt, hdmi_group, and hdmi_mode.
 Your display’s instructions should tell you what you need to do.
 There is extensive documentation on the Raspberry Pi Configuration Website - Video Settings

-There are two types of display supported by SDC:
+There are three types of display supported by SDC:

 • An HDMI screen with optional capacitive touchscreen, of which there are many to choose.
 For these, the touchscreen must be USB HID based.

 • The official Raspberry Pi 7” touchscreen.
-The resolution on these is probably as low as you’d want to go, as they are only 800x480, whereas many HDMI 7” touchscreens are typically 1024x600.
+The resolution on these is probably as low as you’d want to go for some sort of main cluster, as they are only 800x480, whereas many HDMI 7” touchscreens are typically 1024x600.

 Displays that use the GPIO pins to connect (such as the HyperPixel monitor or any SPI screen) are not supported.
 Resistive touchscreens are not supported.